SenseTecnic/node-red-contrib-artik/README.md

 ### Artik In Node

 Reads the value of a GPIO pin in the **in** direction.
 Pin number can be set in the config tab.
 When an the node is triggered( for example, an inject node), the node will read the value of the specified GPIO pin, and returns `msg.payload.value` indicating the status of the pin.
-1 means a HIGH, and 0 means a LOW.
+1 means a HIGH, and 0 means a LOW. `msg.payload.interrupt` would indicates if this msg was triggered by the interrupt action or not.
 Here is an example for reading on pin #22:

 ```
   [{"id":"761df489.fc35fc","type":"artik_in","z":"39a9affc.48f19","name":"","pin":"22","enableInterrupt":"","edge":"","debounce":"","x":304,"y":254,"wires":[["282c49fd.eb67c6"]]},{"id":"9e7259f3.e7f6c8","type":"inject","z":"39a9affc.48f19","name":"","topic":"","payload":"","payloadType":"date","repeat":"","crontab":"","once":false,"x":125,"y":246,"wires":[["761df489.fc35fc"]]},{"id":"282c49fd.eb67c6","type":"debug","z":"39a9affc.48f19","name":"","active":true,"console":"false","complete":"false","x":489,"y":251,"wires":[]}]